 To obtain planning there is a requirement to calculate nutrient budgets of new development sites; balancing the inputs, outputs, factoring in land use and existing Sewage treatment works treatment to give a total increase of nutrients discharged as a result of the proposed development.

-If the development does not have a neutral impact on nutrient loading, mitigation must be designed that demonstrates ‘neutrality’.
+If the development does not have a neutral impact on nutrient loading, nutrient neutrality mitigation must be designed that demonstrates ‘neutrality’.

 We are experiencing increased pressure on water resources, with water quality within river systems high on societies agenda.
-NN is a key piece of legislation in place to reduce the likelihood of deterioration within river catchments from new development.
+Nutrient neutrality is a key piece of legislation in place to reduce the likelihood of deterioration within river catchments from new development.

-FiveRivers have been delivering schemes in rivers and wetlands habitats across the UK since 1997 and have been instrumental in developing best practice across the sector.
+We have been delivering schemes in rivers and wetlands habitats across the UK for more than 25 years and have been instrumental in developing best practice across the sector.
 By providing design, construction, and monitoring services for wetlands in house we can manage the whole process for you.

 We have been a member of the Constructed Wetland Association (CWA) since 2018, and most importantly we are passionate about wetlands and improving water quality.